Speculative TLS

 - Proxy relays it.
 Server replies.
 Handshake continues.

-WithEnableSpeculativeTLS collapses that.
-The CONNECT request and the inner ClientHello get written to the socket in the same burst, before the proxy's even had a chance to reply with its 200.
+WithEnableSpeculativeTLS collapses that round-trip.
+The CONNECT request and the inner ClientHello get written to the socket in the same burst, before the proxy has a chance to reply with its 200.
 A well-behaved proxy reads the CONNECT, sets up the upstream tunnel, and immediately starts forwarding the bytes that came after the \r\n\r\n.
 The 200 still comes back, but the ClientHello overlaps with it instead of waiting for it.
 One round-trip saved.

 Free win for any proxy-heavy workload.
 If you're making lots of fresh proxied dials, flip this on.